 April 14 - Intro THP - Problem: Chronic inflammation #HealthInnovation - Actioning IP

 Chronic inflammation presents some of the most pervasive health challenges facing the world today.

+Insert “3 in 5” stat from community presentation here

 Conventional treatments do not eliminate the source of inflammation and can be responsible for other ailments during or after treatment.